Green Warriors: Lee Min-ho Follows In The Footsteps Of Leonardo DiCaprio

 The area boasts endangered wildlife species.
 Lee Min-ho, in his documentary, aims to educate people by showcasing the beauty of the region and the need for its preservation.

 It’s worth noting that Lee Min-ho’s DMZ: The Wild is more than just a documentary.
 It’s a life lesson and shows the art of survival—just like DiCaprio’s The Revenant.
-DMZ: The Wild teaches how mankind and wildlife can co-exist—a concept which DiCaprio too has been promoting for a very long time.
+DMZ: The Wild teaches how mankind and wildlife can co-exist—a concept which DiCaprio, too, has been promoting for a very long time.

-Lee Min Ho has camped out in a below-20°F weather and seen endangered species like the otters, yellow snakes, seals, and wildcats during his trips to DMZ.
+Lee Min Ho has camped out in a below-20°F weather and seen endangered species like the otters, yellow snakes, seals, and wildcats during his trips to the DMZ.

 “Lee Min Ho found time to meet with the production team and visit the DMZ in the midst of busy schedule,” his agency said.
 Lee Min-ho has devoted almost a year and a half for this project— from October 2015 to March 2017.

-Although Lee Min-ho has not officially stated that DMZ: The Wild is his last project before he enlists for military, it certainly seems like a memorable way to make a spectacular exit.
+Although Lee Min-ho has not officially stated that DMZ: The Wild is his last project before he enlists in the military, it certainly seems like a memorable way to make a spectacular exit.

 “Like any other actor leaving for the army, I am sad to be parting with everyone; however, it will only be for a short while.
 I would like to work on as many projects as I can before entering the military,” actor Lee Min-ho told in a press conference, according to a report by All K-Pop.

-According to a report by Hans Cinema, the project took a year and 5 months to complete, and its star host Lee Min-ho and the crew took a look at the survival tactics and rules of the wild that exist on this forbidden piece of land.
+According to a report by Hans Cinema, the project took a year and five months to complete, and its star host Lee Min-ho and the crew took a look at the survival tactics and rules of the wild that exist on this forbidden piece of land.

 “All the soldiers stationed at the DMZ were very young.
 I felt a sense of guilt,” said Lee Min Ho as he shared his experience setting foot in the Korean Demilitarized Zone while filming the documentary.